Would you like

 Determine the indicator's value by using the following methodology:

-2) Divide the number by the total number of children aged 6 – 59 months living in the villages where the screening took place.
-Multiply the result by 100 to convert it to a percentage.
+2) Divide this number by the best available estimate of the total number of children aged 6–59 months living in the same geographic area during the same period.
+Multiply the result by 100 to express it as a percentage.

 Disaggregate by